Aviah/django-simple-search/README.md

 **A full text search app without installing any other tool,  uses the databases native full text search**

 There are probably better solutions for scaled search, but if you need a basic search, up and running, without too much hustle and configs, this app is an easy solution.
-To see how the search is implemented in a full website: [django-website](https://github.com/Aviah/django-website)
+To see how the search works in a full website: [django-website](https://github.com/Aviah/django-website)

 *Note: The app was tested on MySQL.
 For other databases please review and adjust the sql statments on app_settings.py, migrations/0001_initial.py*